 AI and Blockchain for Secure EHRs

-The convergence of AI with blockchain technology will redefine EHR security.
-Blockchain ensures data integrity and transparency, while AI analyzes the blockchain for potential security threats, creating a robust defense against cyberattacks.
+The convergence of AI with blockchain technology is likely to greatly reshape EHR security.
+While blockchain ensures data integrity and transparency, AI analyzes blockchain for possible security threats.
+In that way, it will set up a very robust mechanism of defense against cyberattacks.

 Continuous Learning Systems

-Future AI in EHRs will be equipped with machine learning models that continually adapt based on new data.
-These self-improving systems will ensure that recommendations and analytics become increasingly accurate and relevant over time.
+Future AI in EHRs will make use of machine learning models that get updated automatically with the addition of new data.
+The self-improving systems will mean recommendations and analytics that continuously become more accurate and relevant over time.

 Conclusion